 With hundreds (or in all likelihood, thousands) of Salesforce reports, this could well take you a while, but it’s worth doing to bring order back to a chaotic corner of your org.
 Visualize your users being able to find the information they want easily and see the time they’ll save in doing so.

 Before taking any drastic actions, it’s probably best to first inform your users what your plan is and make sure to ask which reports are important to them.
 Other ways you can establish usage is by checking the last run date of reports.
 If you see a report that was last run 2 years ago, then there would have to be a very compelling business case to keep it around.

 Once you’ve reviewed report usage with your users and the tools at your disposal, delete unused reports and reorganize the remaining ones into a folder system.
 Be sure that the system you use to organize your reports is intuitive to your users to help them find what they want as quickly as possible.

-2. Restrict Access
+2. Restrict Access to Reports on Salesforce